akthammomani/Python-Data-Science-Projects/README.md

   7. London boroughs Housing Prices
   8. Pandas Profiling
   9. Python Stacks & Queues.
-  10. Sort and Search Algotithms
+  10. Sort and Search Algorithms.

 ## ✰ These projects will consolidate the following skills:
   1. ETL: Extraction, Transform and Load in a very controlled environment